Boozy, delicious cup of latte with Baileys Red Velvet Cupcake liquor. Add some fun to…

 - Cream Cheese: I like the rich taste from Philadelphia‘s.

 Let It Set

-You may find the brownie’s texture becoming a little harder in fridge – so before serving, bring out from fridge for about 15 mins before serving.
+Just note that the brownie’s texture may turn a little harder in fridge – before serving, bring it out from fridge for about 15 mins before serving.